juspay/hyperswitch-killbill-plugin/README.md

 # Subscription modification by users

 **1. User updates payment method details** : The merchant will load Hyperswitch SDK to allow the user to select the payment method and add the relevant payment method details.
 Merchant will validate and add this payment method with Hyperswitch using the $0 mandate and create a new mandate.
-The customer facing subscription management portal will have to be designed by the merchant
+The customer facing subscription management portal will have to be designed by the merchant.

 <br>
 <img src="img/update_payment_method.png" />